mlynch/mlynch.github.com/_posts/2014-11-02-new-kind-of-startup.markdown

 I've learned a lot about them in the last few years by starting a company with my best friend, hacking an MVP together and getting that initial user base, bootstrapping, hiring, raising money, and focusing hard on how to really grow it.

 Most people know I'm a huge fan of bootstrapping.
-Staying independent, building the products *you* want to build, and focusing on what is best for the customers (though I'm very happy with the path we are taking at Drifty).
+I find the model intriguing because by many measures bootstrapping is considered folly by the larger startup ecosystem, primarily from the VC world that doesn't benefit from a cap table that doesn't have their name on it.
+And yet there have been some [huge](http://github.com/) [successes](http://mailchimp.com/) from following that model.
+It defies the conventional wisdom, and I love that.

 <!--
 But by many measures, bootstrapping is considered folly in the startup world.
 You're not investing enough in growth, you aren't thinking